mwbowers/mwbowers.github.io/concepts/program-structure/program-structure-overview.md

 ---
 title: QSys Program Structure
+description: Dive into the foundational elements of QSys program structure with this detailed guide.
+Learn about the architecture, components, and best practices for organizing programs within the QSys environment, ensuring efficient management and scalability of your applications.
 ---

 IBM i Programs written in [RPG](https://www.ibm.com/docs/en/i/7.2?topic=languages-rpg) and [CL](https://www.ibm.com/docs/en/i/7.2?topic=language-control-overview) are Migrated as C# classes derived from `ASNA.QSys.HostServices.Program` (which we will refer in this document as a `QSys Program` - for short -).